 Another reason why the domain of a function might be restricted is that in a given situation the x-values outside of some range might have no practical meaning.
-For example, if y is the area of a square of side x, then we can write $y = f(x) = x^2$.
-In a purely mathematical context the domain of the function $y = x^2$ is all x.
-But in the story-problem context of finding areas of squares, we restrict the domain to x > 0, because a square with negative or zero side makes no sense.
+For example, if y is the area of a square of side x, then we can write $y = f(x) = x^2$ .
+In a purely mathematical context the domain of the function $y = x^2$ is all of $\mathbb{R}$ .
+But in the story-problem context of finding areas of squares, we restrict the domain to positive values of x, because a square with negative or zero side makes no sense.